openbraininstitute/neurodamus/docs/development.rst

 .. note::

     It is not possible to use spack develop  for neurodamus-model  or neurodamus-neocortex (and others).
+    ..
+TODO: fix this
+    ..
 Instead it's important to always install them by downloading the sources from Gitlab.
 If one must edit those sources, the recommended workflow is to create a feature branch in the respective repository and convince Spack to use that branch.

 .. note::